-Founded in 1939, the ARS celebrates 80 years of service in 2019 to its members and constituents -- all recorder players including amateurs to leading professionals, students to teachers.
-It has approximately 140 chapters, consorts, and recorder orchestras in the U.S. and Canada, where its membership base is nearly 2,200, including over 100 international members in 17 countries.
+Founded in 1939, the ARS will celebrate 85 years of service in 2024 to its members and constituents -- all recorder players including amateurs to leading professionals, students to teachers.
+It has approximately 140 chapters, consorts, and recorder orchestras in the U.S. and Canada, where its membership base is over 2,500, including over 100 international members in 17 countries.